 Last Modified: June 4, 2007

+Presenter: Perez, E.A.
 Presenter's Affiliation: Mayo Clinic, Jacksonville, FL.
+Type of Session: Scientific

 Up to 25% of women diagnosed with early-stage breast cancers have tumors which demonstrate overexpression of human epidermal growth factor receptor 2 (HER-2).
 Trastuzumab (Herceptin) is a monoclonal antibody directed against the extracellular domain of HER-2.

 Adjuvant treatment with trastuzumab has been investigated in four major adjuvant trials, Herceptin Adjuvant (HERA), National Surgical Adjuvant Breast and Bowel Project (NSABP) B-31, North Central Cancer Treatment Group (NCCTG) N9831, and Breast Cancer International Research Group (BCIRG) 006.

 Combined analysis of the NSABP B-31 and NCCTC N9831 trials (NEJM, 2005) demonstrated a 30% reduction in mortality in patients with HER-2 positive breast cancers treated with trastuzumab after a chemotherapeutic regimen consisting of doxorubicin and cyclophosphamide (AC) followed by paclitaxel (T) when compared to those receiving chemotherapy alone.

 Following the outcomes analysis from the combined trials, patients who had been randomized to receive AC followed by T alone were offered further treatment with trastuzumab.

 This study represents an update of the initial combined results of these trials.

 Materials and Methods